The 10 Best Places In Brittany You Don’t Want To Miss!

 things to see in Vannes Brittany france

-As a gateway to the Gulf of Morbihan (Brittany’s archipelago collection of 42 islands almost closed off from the Atlantic), this Vannes absolutely got its roots from its geographical location to the sea.
+As a gateway to the Gulf of Morbihan (Brittany’s archipelago collection of 42 islands almost closed off from the Atlantic), Vannes absolutely got its roots from its geographical location to the sea.
 It began life as a Roman settlement but soon became a vulnerable town, explaining the ancient ramparts.
 There’s no prettier place to view these foreboding walls and towers than from the Jardin des Ramparts adjacent to La Marle River.
 As if a mathematician dreamed up a garden you can stroll through pristine lawns of precise topiary and colourful flowerbeds that were clearly designed on graph paper.
 And, before you enter either the Porte Gambetta or Porte Poterne at either end, take note of Vannes’ answer to the medieval washing machine – Les Vieux Lavoirs, the quaint timber-framed wash-houses.

 Back inside the protective walls, Vannes churns out all sorts of examples of architecture where ancient and slightly less ancient buildings woo the tourists.
 Around Cathedrale Saint Pierre the rainbow timber-framed houses and shops lean over little squares of pavement cafes and cobbled streets.
 Then at Place Henri IV, Vannes shows off its unique cantilevered buildings where homes were built with larger top floors like a row of expanding souffles in the oven vying for space as they mushroom out.